 I hold a PhD in Life Sciences from University of Tennessee/Oak Ridge National Laboratory Genome Science and Technology Program, with a focus in statistical and quantitative trait genetics of behavioral traits in genetic reference populations and integrative functional genomics of behavior across species and experimental platforms.
 During my Ph.D. program I investigated the increased precision and resolution in QTL mapping using mouse reference populations including the expanded BXD recombinant inbred (RI) strain panel and the Collaborative Cross (CC) reference population The BXD RI study highlighted the increase in statistical power obtained in using the expanded BXD RI strain panel.
 The CC study highlighted the increased allelic variation and QTL mapping precision achieved.
 Upon completion of my Ph.D., I joined the Computational Sciences - Statistics and Analysis group at The Jackson Laboratory in 2012 as a biostatistician, with responsibilities including QTL analysis, expression QTL analysis, gene expression analysis, statistical modeling of diverse biological datasets, and statistical consulting.
 In addition to my contributions towards the field of quantitative trait genetics and statistical genetics, I have undertaken several other data analysis tasks involving differential gene expression analysis using next generation sequencing technologies, leading to the generation of new or validation of existing hypothesis.

-Over the past ten years, I specialized myself in big data analysis (i.e. Machine-Learning) applied to Genomics, Semantics and Next Generation Sequencing (NGS) data linked to single-cell and cancer research.
+Over the past ten years, I specialized myself in big data analysis (i.e., Machine-Learning) applied to Genomics, Semantics and Next Generation Sequencing (NGS) data linked to single-cell and cancer research.
 I obtained my PhD in Computational biology and Evolutionary Genomics at Ecole Centrale de Lyon (Lyon University), France.
-I worked both in academics (University of Hawaii Cancer Center, UCSD) and in a Startup company (R&D engineer) developing and using my research skills on fundamental and more concrete problematics.
-My current work involves working with single-cell ATAC-Seq and RNA-Seq datasets, multi-omic datasets linked to survival, new methods, pipelines and data visualisation interfaces development.
+My previous research at the Cancer Center of the University of Hawaii and the Center for Epigenomics (UCSD) elaborated advanced analytical methods and workflows for single-cell, multi-omics, and survival datasets.
+My current work involves working with single-cell ATAC-Seq and RNA-Seq datasets and developing new statistical methods for inferring epigenomics regulation.

 Over 15 years of multi-faceted, cross-functional experience in managing and analyzing data generated by diverse high-throughput genomic technologies.
 Hands on experience and leadership in genomics, big data management, analysis pipelines, interpretation and application development in academic, government and commercial settings.